cameraui/sdk/go/docs/api/sensor.md

 	func (s *LightControl) UpdateValue(property string, value any) error

-UpdateValue dispatches generic property writes to semantic methods.
+UpdateValue routes generic property writes to the semantic setters.
+Only on and brightness are externally writable.

 <a name="LineDirection"></a>

 ## type LockControl

 LockControl is a lock/unlock control sensor.
-Override SetTargetState \(by embedding LockControl in your own type and shadowing the method\) to drive hardware and call the embedded LockControl's SetTargetState once the hardware confirms — the base implementation updates both targetState and currentState to the new value.
+Override SetTargetState \(by embedding LockControl in your own type and shadowing the method\) to drive hardware and call the embedded LockControl's SetTargetState once the hardware confirms.
+The base implementation updates both targetState and currentState to the new value.

 For asymmetric flows \(long\-running unlock with intermediate state\) override SetTargetState and write currentState separately when transitions complete.